proksee-project/proksee-cmd/docs/developer/assemble.md

 *species_estimation.py*

 Encapsulates a single "estimation" of a species.
-In particular, it is designed to encapsulate an estimation from RefSeq Masher into a single onject that can be passed and operated on more easily.
+In particular, it is designed to encapsulate an estimation from RefSeq Masher into a single object that can be passed and operated on more easily.

 ## SpeciesEstimator